splk-flx - Creating and managing Flex Trackers

 If you want to delete an existing Flex Tracker, this operation must be done via TrackMe.

-The reason is that the application keeps track of all knowledge objects that were created for a given tenant, to honour various features such as managing the life cycle of the tenant (enabling / disabling, etc) or the life cycle of the tracker itself.
+The reason is that the application keeps track of all knowledge objects that were created for a given tenant to honor various features such as managing the lifecycle of the tenant (enabling/disabling, etc.) or the lifecycle of the tracker itself.

 To manage Flex Trackers, click on: